The Alamo by night, San Antonio, Texas

 El Mercado is an indoor/outdoor market "patterned" (according to the San Antonio visitors bureau) after an authentic Mexican Market.
 Lots of bric-a-brac available, and many stalls and restaurants serving good food, cheap (and cold) beer and bands playing Spanish and Mexican music in the main building.

-El Mercado is located Santa Rosa and Commerce streets, approximately 2 miles (3 kilometres) to the west from downtown.
+El Mercado is located Santa Rosa and Commerce streets, approximately 3 kilometres to the west from downtown.
 VIA Red, Purple and Yellow streetcars stop at Market Square and are available from early morning until late evening.
 Streetcars run throughout downtown and arrive every 10 minutes.
 The cost is just US$0.80 a ride with discounts for seniors, children, the mobility impaired and Medicare recipients.
 Check out the Marketsquare website for more details.

 In San Antonio during April, you can partake in Fiesta, an annual party celebrating Texas' "Independence and Diversity."
 The Fiesta includes a water parade, a unique parade of floats that actually float down the river along the river walk.
 In addition, there are bands and booths set up in downtown and in the Market area.